 - You're still getting back a lot of data you don't want.

-- You want to simplify your application code by pushing the query down into Cloud Bigtable.
+- You want to simplify your application code by pushing the query down into Bigtable.

 Be aware, however, that filters requiring conditions, interleaves, or regex matching on large values tend to do more harm than good if they allow most of the scanned data through.
 This harm comes in the form of increased CPU utilization in your cluster without large savings client-side.

-In addition to these strategies, avoid reading a large number of non-contiguous row ranges in a single read request.
-When you request hundreds of row ranges in a single request, Cloud Bigtable scans the table and reads the requested rows sequentially.
+In addition to these strategies, avoid reading a large number of non-contiguous row keys or row ranges in a single read request.
+When you request hundreds of row keys or row ranges in a single request, Bigtable scans the table and reads the requested rows sequentially.
+This lack of parallelism affects the overall latency, and any reads that hit a hot node can increase the tail latency.
 The more row ranges requested, the longer the read takes to complete.
 If this latency is unacceptable, you should instead send multiple concurrent requests that each retrieve fewer row ranges.
-For example, instead of sending a request for 800 row ranges, send 400 requests that retrieve two row ranges each.
-For even more concurrency, send 800 asynchronous requests for one row range each.

 Reads for specific situations